 Skip to Main Content

-A blood product transfusion is a procedure that gives blood cells or parts of blood to a patient through a vein.
+A blood transfusion is a procedure that gives whole blood or blood products (parts of blood) to a patient through a vein.
 Your child may need a blood transfusion if their body cannot make enough blood cells.
-The blood cells may come from a donor or from the patient.

 Blood cells develop in the bone marrow, which lies in the center of the bones.
 Some diseases and treatments can affect the blood or bone marrow and reduce the number of blood cells.
 These include:

-Blood has several components or parts.
-These are separated from the blood to produce blood products:
+Blood is made up of several parts.
+These are separated from the blood to make blood products.
+Parts of blood include:

-• Red blood cells have an iron-rich protein called hemoglobin that carries oxygen from the lungs to the body's organs and tissues.
+• Red blood cells have an iron-rich protein called hemoglobin.
+Hemoglobin carries oxygen from the lungs to the body's organs and tissues.
 Red blood cells also help the body get rid of waste products.

 • Platelets prevent bleeding by helping the blood to clot.